Room: King Willem Alexander

 Session Description

-This session highlights emerging bioprocess strategies that transform diverse biomass resources and industrial side streams into high-value products.
+This oral session highlights emerging bioprocess strategies that transform diverse biomass resources and industrial side streams into high-value products.

 Chair